saalfeldlab/n5-ij/README.md

 <img src=https://raw.githubusercontent.com/saalfeldlab/n5-ij/master/doc/OpenN5DialogWithCrop.png width="700">

-Give the min and max values for the field-of-view to open **in pixel / voxel units** to open a particular subset.
-The opened interval includes buth min and max values, so the image will be of size `max - min + 1` along each dimension.
+Give the min and max values for the field-of-view to open **in pixel / voxel units** a particular subset.
+The opened interval includes both min and max values, so the image will be of size `max - min + 1` along each dimension.
 In the example shown above, the resulting image will be of size `101 x 111 x 2 x 51`.

 ## Export N5

-Save images open in Fiji as N5 datasets with `File > Save As > Export N5`.
+Save images opened in Fiji as N5 datasets with `File > Save As > Export N5`.

 <img src=https://raw.githubusercontent.com/saalfeldlab/n5-ij/master/doc/SaveN5Dialog.png width="280">